Skip to main content

 Project required:

-• Re-grading Bottom terminal area and removal of 25,000 cubic metres of earthworks
+• Re-grading Bottom terminal area and removal of 25,000 cubic meters of earthworks

-• Expansion of Top terminal unloading area 5,000 cubic metres of earthworks to create larger unloading area for added capacity.
+• Expansion of Top terminal unloading area 5,000 cubic meters of earthworks to create a larger unloading area for added capacity.

 • Building of a 150ft wide/20ft high wind wall at Top Terminal unloading area